CTRNet/test_atim2/branches/dev/v2.7.Z/scripts/v2.7.0/ReadMe.txt

               Use replacement function in editor (Eclipse or netbeans) to replace regular expression 'else\s\s*if' with 'elseif'

-         V - Delete '?>' at the end of pure PHP files
+         V - Delete '?>' at the end of pure PHP files (if you don't add --commit option the changes will be logged in a file without effecting the codes)

+              Linux or mac:
+					php ./CustomCodeSnifer/RemovePhpTagAndSpaceAtTheEndOfFile-custum.php /.../atim/app --commit
+			  windows:
-              php ./CustomCodeSnifer/RemovePhpTagAndSpaceAtTheEndOfFile-custum.phpcommit
+					php CustomCodeSnifer\RemovePhpTagAndSpaceAtTheEndOfFile-custum.php ..\..\app --commit

          VI - Change case (from uppercase to lowercase) for NULL, FALSE and TRUE

               Use replacement function in editor

-         VII - Change the 'function' to 'public function' in the class
+         VII - Change the 'function' to 'public function' in the class (if you don't add --commit option the changes will be logged in a file without effecting the codes)

+              Linux or mac:
-              php ./CustomCodeSnifer/addPublic-custom.php /.../atim --commit
+					php ./CustomCodeSnifer/addPublic-custom.php /.../atim/app --commit

-         VIIII - Change the underscore case to camel case
+              Windows:
+					php CustomCodeSnifer\addPublic-custom.php ..\..\app --commit

+         VIII - Change the underscore_case to camelCase (if you don't add --commit option the changes will be logged in a file without effecting the codes)

+              Linux or mac:
 					php ./CustomCodeSnifer/snakeToCamel-custom.php /.../atim --commit
+              Windows:
+					php CustomCodeSnifer\snakeToCamel-custom.php ..\..\app --commit

    ### 2 # 'recursive' function is now type sensitive